 Inventory & Sales for Los Gatos 95030 and 95032 (MLS Area 16)

 Below you will find a chart of the history of the Los Gatos inventory & sales of single family homes from the last 12 months to the present.
-From this chart, the March activity doesn’t really look too bad, but usually in this month the number of sales are a bit higher.
+From this chart, the Spring activity doesn’t really look too bad, but usually in this season the number of sales are higher, as are the number of active listings.

 My sense is that this is an artificial picture of what’s going on.
-I pulled up the homes as they went pending by week, and I saw this:
+I pulled up the homes as they went pending by week during March, and I saw this:

-Sales have fallen off as of mid-March absolutely, but there was probably also an impact earlier than that as consumers saw the virus coming closer.
+Sales had fallen off as of mid-March absolutely, but there was probably also an impact earlier than that as consumers saw the virus coming closer.
+It may seem surprising, then, that the numbers didn’t fall more significantly in April.
+While there had initially been a complete freeze on showing homes, by April vacant homes could be shown and further restrictions were lifted in May allowing for greater market activity.

 Los Gatos 95033: mountains, schools, and affordability

 The chart above updates regularly, displaying real-time changes in the market for Los Gatos Mountain area for 95033.
-Currently, it shows a slight buyer’s market.
+Currently, it shows a slight seller’s market, up from early April which had the mountain market in a slight buyer’s advantage.
+It’s still cooler than either 95030 or 95032.

 The Los Gatos Mountains area of 95033 enjoys great schools, clean mountain area, and a lot more house for the money than you’ll get “in town”.
 (There are some challenges, so it’s a trade off.)
 This is mostly a county pocket, and not part of incorporated Los Gatos, though some close in areas, such as Montevina Road, are both 95033 and “in town”.